rpwr021/SystemMonitoring_daemon/README.md

 * Update User and hostnames (U can add multiple hosts && after installation configuration is picked up from under /opt/SysStat/r_systat.config) r_systat.config

-* for same user and host/s run AddSSHEnv.sh
+* for same user and host/s run passwordless.sh
 	to add remote ssh keys to configure all slaves for monitoring daemon , passwordless ssh